 Don’t be afraid of appearing desperate for the job!
 If you really want the job, need the job – tell the recruiter.
 Ultimately every recruiter wants the job offer accepted.

 Knowing you absolutely want it helps go towards fighting your corner.
 By all means, play it cool with the employer if you want to (personally, I don’t recommend this.
 In this competitive job market, better to tell a company if you love the job prospect and that you really want to join them.
 This passion and enthusiasm can go a long way in swaying decisions.

 Working in partnership with a specialist recruiter means they’ve chosen to put you forward for an interview because you should, and CAN get the job.
 Keeping in close touch can assist the process, enabling you to better leverage any job offer.
 It’s worth keeping your recruiter up to date every step of the job selection process, as they can be a huge benefit to you.

 Make them earn their fee, get them to champion you into the business and help you obtain your dream job with the best offer!

-If you’re a Digital Marketing professional, whether a Specialist or a holistic Digital Marketer, you should be talking with clockworkTalent recruiters who support brands and agencies into hiring the best digital marketing talent.
-You can call 0203 7514108 to speak with any of our team (or ask for me, Natasha specifically!) or you can email your CV to email@example.com for consideration.
+If you’re a digital marketing professional, whether a specialist or a holistic digital marketer, you should be talking with clockworkTalent recruiters who support brands and agencies into hiring the best digital marketing talent.
+You can call 0203 7514108 to speak with any of our team (or ask for me, Natasha!) or you can email your CV to firstname.lastname@example.org for consideration.